North Molar Pass © L. Holleman

 When to Go | Where to Go | What to Bring | Passes, Permits & Reservations | Safety & Stewardship

 Trail Report | Warnings and Closures | Backcountry Campground Vacancy Report

 The main hiking season in Banff National Park is from May to October.
 Until late June, many trails at higher elevations remain snow-bound.
 Stream flows are highest during June and July; more remote trails have few bridges and require stream fording.
 July and August are the prime backcountry hiking months, although even in summer snow is not uncommon at higher elevations.
 September is generally drier than July and August, although temperatures are lower and there is a greater chance of snowfall.
 Regardless of the season, the weather in Banff National Park is unpredictable.
 Being prepared for rain, snow or high winds at any time of year is especially important in the backcountry.

 Most visitors to the backcountry of Banff National Park are hikers.
 Travel by horseback or bicycle is also possible on designated trails.

 Where to Go

-Rustic trail shelters are provided at Egypt Lake and Bryant Creek .
-They can be booked in the same way as campsites with an added surcharge on your Wilderness Pass ($6.80).
-Dogs are not permitted in backcountry shelters
+Rustic Trail shelters located at Egypt Lake and Bryant Creek can be booked through the Parks Canada Visitor Centres in Banff or Lake Louise.
+They can be booked in the same way as campsites with an added surcharge of $6.80/person/night.
+Dogs are not permitted in backcountry shelters.

 Continuing beyond park boundaries?